The Danish Lutheran Church of Jewell

 After several years of prayer, work and sacrificial giving, a church was built at a cost of $2600.
 The church was built on a lot that is now 225 Main Street.
 The building was dedicated in August of 1900 with a membership of fifty souls.

 Several years later a parsonage was built at a cost of $2000.
-This house is located at 219 Main Street.
+This house was located at 219 Main Street.
 From 1900 until 1921 there were six resident pastors.

 As the older members of the congregation died and the younger people married into other nationalities, the congregation became smaller and could not support a resident pastor.
 The last confirmation class was in 1914, and after 1920 there was no Sunday School.
 From 1921 through 1933, the congregation was served by a Danish Lutheran Pastor from Des Moines with Danish language worship services held one a month.